orion-research/coach/INSTALLATION.md

 A fix to this is to copy the contents of the COACH port 80 virtual host to the default host configuration file.

 ## Configuring GitHub webhooks
-To be defined later on.
+To be defined later on how to setup GitHub.

 # Production server